 In the early 1920s, the first female students at Virginia Tech were not quite welcome.
 They had special rules to follow, there were no dormitories for women, and male students would throw water on them as they passed by the dorms.
 But one day, Ruth Terrett, a civil engineering student, decided to show the men she could do just as well as them.
 She donned a cadet uniform and climbed the university’s water tower, a tradition the male cadets undertook to prove their strength and ability.
 That day, Ruth proved that women, when given the chance, could do what men could.

 Women throughout Virginia Tech’s history have encountered many obstacles, and have consistently overcome them.
-Sam Winn and I (Laurel Rozema) recently searched through Special Collections’ holdings to document these women and their achievements in the university’s history.
+Sam Winn and I (LM Rozema) recently searched through Special Collections’ holdings to document these women and their achievements in the university’s history.
 Our work culminated in an exhibit at the Alumni Association’s Women’s Weekend and a slideshow, entitled “Climbing the Water Tower: How Women Went from Intruders to Leaders at Virginia Tech.”
 Let me share with you a few of those milestones now, or you can view the PDF of our slideshow here.

 Women join the student population